 If your school is located within a half-mile of a pipeline, the following recommendations can help ensure that your school is prepared to respond appropriately:

 - Familiarize staff and students with the location of nearby pipelines.

 - Know how to recognize the signs of a potential pipeline problem and how to respond.
-Refer to "Leak Recognition & Response Guidance" for more information.
-Download and distribute our Pipeline Safety Information for Schools Brochure for quick at-a-glance safety information.
+Refer to the links below for more information.
+Download and distribute the flyers for quick at-a-glance safety information.

 - Review your school's safety and evacuation plans and incorporate procedures for appropriately responding to a pipeline emergency.
-Download the Safety Plan Checklist for a list of pipeline information that we encourage you to collect and include in your plans as well as resources for obtaining that information.
+Download the “Preparing Your School” flyer below for pipeline information that we encourage you to collect and include in your plans as well as resources for obtaining that information.

 - Review pipeline awareness materials for bus drivers and talk with your district transportation director to ensure your school's drivers have appropriate training.
 Bus driver guidance is included in the following brochure.

 - Maintain a heightened sense of vigilance in identifying risks to nearby pipelines including unmarked digging activity or environmental changes and alert the pipeline company or law enforcement to prevent a pipeline emergency on behalf of student safety.

 To request the free Pipeline Safety for Texas School Officials eCourse click the link below: